-ARRT uses "scaled scores" to report examination results.
-Scaled scores are more meaningful than raw scores (i.e., number or percentage correct) because they take into account the difficulty of a particular test compared to other forms of the same exam.
+ARRT uses "scaled scores" to report examination results for the Radiography, Nuclear Medicine Technology, and Radiation Therapy exams.
+Scaled scores are more meaningful than raw scores (i.e., number or percentage correct) because they take into account the difficulty of a particular exam compared to other forms of the same exam.
 Therefore, a scaled score of 75 represents the same level of exam performance, regardless of what examination form was administered.